-Whether you are a parent or teacher, or work with kids and adolescents in some other way, I recommend Baker’s article as well as his Media Literacy Clearinghouse website, his books (I’ve read Political Campaigns and Political Advertising), and his political ad analysis worksheet.
+Whether you are a parent or teacher, or work with kids and adolescents in some other way, I recommend Baker’s article as well as his media resources website, his books (I’ve read Political Campaigns and Political Advertising), and his political ad analysis worksheet.

 Today’s political advertisement status quo teaches children and young adults that it’s OK to use digital media to disregard and disrespect others — precisely what we don’t want them to do when it comes to 21st century digital citizenship.